savageinternet/company-blog/source/_posts/2019-02-09-on-process-planning-for-tech-success-in-government.markdown

 ![Tech Strategy Header](/images/posts/tech-strategy-header.png "Header of our tech strategy document, detailing our high-level goals")

+As you can see, it's a living document rather than a strict specification: I update this as requirements, goals, and opportunities change.
 You can [read the full text on Notion](https://www.notion.so/bditto/Tech-Strategy-a25662cff3304c6d9b4f54244fe08912).
 This gave us a way to clearly communicate our technical plans to our stakeholders, and it gave them something specific to provide feedback on.

 # The Cloud